Difference Between Job Analysis and Job Design

 About Job Analysis

-The basic aim and objective of job analysis and job design is to gather and analyze information related to a specific job profile.
-Job analysis plays a vital role in job placements as it assesses the characteristics required to ensure satisfactory job performance as per the workplace environment the job is designed for.
+The basic aim and objective of job analysis and job design is to gather and analyse information related to a specific job profile.
+Job analysis plays a vital role in job placements as it assesses the characteristics required to ensure satisfactory job performance, as per the workplace environment the job is designed.
 During the process of job analysis, you are required to curate two main documents, i.e. job description and job specification.

 Goals of Job Analysis

-The process of job analysis is carried out by recruiters to fulfill some essential objectives and goals like
+The process of job analysis is carried out by recruiters to fulfil some essential objectives and goals, like:

 • Recruitment and selection of a candidate